 JOE

-The only cautionary part of the revelation was… well, on not wasting time.
+The only cautionary part of the revelation was… well, that I not waste time.

 DEVIL